nekablair/Story-Line/README.md

 ## Get in Touch:

 Have questions or feedback?
 We'd love to hear from you!
-Contact us at support@storylineapp.com or visit our website at www.storylineapp.com for more information.
+Contact us at support@storyline.kids  or visit our website at www.storyline.kids for more information.

 Start your adventure today with StoryLine—where imagination knows no bounds!